Sign up to receive e-newsletters, discounts and promotions

 Our annual Applefest includes, among many other activities: an art and craft show (indoor booths); quilt-block making demonstrations; a parade; baby show; fiddlers contest; apple baking contest; apple products; barbecue and other foods; pumpkins; and mums.

-Our artisan shops are open for demonstrations and shopping.
+The downtown artisan's shops are open for demonstrations and shopping.

 Handmade colonial Windsor chairs made using traditional hand tools and techniques of the late 1700s.
 No power tools, nails or screws are used.
 Visitors are welcome to watch the process of crafting these beautiful chairs.